OOP2018/set-practice-jampttws/README.md

 Answer the questions in the exercises here.
 Push your answer and code to Github Classroom.

 * When you print elements in the set, are they in same order as you added them?
+- no, the set will arrange the word fore first alphabet.

 * what is the command to remove all elements from a `set`?
+- set.claer()

 * When you add elements in a different order and print them, did the order change?
+- no,

 * Can you add a duplicate "cat" and "dog" to set?
+- yes

 * What is the result when you use TreeSet instead of HashSet?